seaseducation/contributions/dotnet.md

 ## API Changes/Additions
 *What is an API change?*
-- Change to the name or scope of a public or protected interface, class, property, field, method, indexer, or constructor.
+- Change to the name or scope of a public or protected type (interface, class, struct, record) or member (property, field, method, indexer, or constructor).
-- Change to the signature of a public or protected method, indexer, or constructor.
+- Change to the signature of a public or protected member.
+- Adding a constructor to an existing type.
 - Any other change that would require a code change for consumers to use the new functionality.
 API Changes are considered _breaking_.
 Breaking changes are accepted only as a last-resort bug fix or as part of a major planned refactor.
 Some exceptions may be made for constructor signatures where dependencies are expected to be resolved by a container.

 *What is an API addition?*
+- A new public or protected type and its members.
-- A new public or protected interface, class, property, field, method, indexer, or constructor.
+- A new public or protected member (except constructors) in an existing type that does not affect the accessibility of existing members.
+Examples:
+  - Adding a new method overload is an _addition_.
+Adding a new parameter to a method/constructor signature is a _change_, even if the parameter is optional.
+  - Adding a parameterless constructor to an existing type that previously had no constructor is an _addition_.
+Constructor overloads or signature changes are _changes_.

 ## Project Target Frameworks
 We currently prefer the following target frameworks for new submissions: